-What is the difference between foremilk and hindmilk?
+What is the difference between foremilk vs. hindmilk?
 How do different methods of breastfeeding affect your baby?

 Our bodies have an amazing ability to produce just the right nutrition for our babies, in just the right amount, and in just the right consistency.
 The consistency of human milk can be described in three ways: colostrum, foremilk, and hindmilk.